lanyangyang0430/survey_based-academic-measurement/README.md

 acquire the arXiv IDs of the articles.
 Using the arXiv API, we retrieve the full-text PDFs corresponding to the articles.
-(2) We utilize the machine learning library GROBID for PDF parsing, resulting in JSON format data containing information such as article title, header, year, abstract, body text, reference entries, etc.
+(2) We utilize the machine learning library GROBID for PDF parsing, resulting in JSON format data containing information such as article title, header, year, abstract, body text, reference entries, etc.
-(3) Since the parsed citation data only contains title, year, and authors information, we retrieve the paper_id and citationCount through the title of the citation.
+(3) Since the parsed citation data only contains title, year, and authors information, we retrieve the paper_id and citationCount through the title of the citation.
 We utilize the Semantic Scholar API, using the article title as the search term.
-Due to parsing errors in both the parsed citation titles and the stored title data in academic databases (such as undivided conference names and title fields, incomplete article titles, etc.), to ensure that the retrieved articles are indeed the ones needed, we perform the following steps:
+Due to parsing errors in both the parsed citation titles and the stored title data in academic databases (such as undivided conference names and title fields, incomplete article titles, etc.), to ensure that the retrieved articles are indeed the ones needed, we perform the following steps: